Back to services

 Historical Context

-Chinese herbal medicine has evolved over two millennia.
-Classical formulas have been continuously refined and remain widely used in East Asian medical systems.
+Traditional herbal medicine has developed over more than two thousand years.
+Classical formulas have been refined through long-term clinical use and remain widely used across East Asian healthcare systems today.

 Safety

-Herbal prescriptions are customized and monitored.
-Potential herb–drug interactions are considered carefully before prescribing.
+Prescriptions are tailored to the individual and reviewed over time.
+Potential herb-drug interactions are considered before dispensing.